Update – 20 December 2024

 All operators placing relevant commodities on the EU market must have documentation demonstrating that relevant commodities:

-- were produced in accordance with the relevant legislation of the country of production
+- were produced in accordance with the relevant legislation of the country of production, and

 - are covered by a statement confirming due diligence has been completed.

-This means New Zealand exporters will need to provide information demonstrating that all relevant commodities entering the EU market are deforestation-free.
+This means New Zealand exporters will need to provide information demonstrating that all relevant commodities and products entering the EU market are deforestation-free.

 Find out what must be included in due diligence statements

-The regulation requires producers to provide documentation on 7 commodities and their related products.
+The EUDR requires producers and exporters to provide information on 7 commodities and their related products found in Annex I of the EUDR.

 - Soya.

-Products are not subject to the requirements if they are not listed in Annex I of the regulation.
-For example, soap is not included even if it contains palm oil.
+The EUDR only applies to products listed in Annex I of the EUDR.
+Products are not subject to the requirements even if they contain relevant commodities if the products are not listed in Annex I. For example, soap is not in scope of the EUDR even if it contains palm oil.

 Refer to Annex I to see all commodities and related products – EUR-Lex

-The European Commission is assessing country risk levels for deforestation and forest degradation, which is due to be completed by 30 December 2024.
+The European Commission is assessing country risk levels for deforestation and forest degradation, which is due to be completed 6 months before the EUDR enters into application.
 Country risk classifications determine the level of checks carried out by EU authorities on operators.